-Technology that the Food Manufacturing Industry Uses to be Safer and More Efficient
+Technology Impacting the Food Manufacturing Industry

 The Covid-19 Pandemic doesn’t just affect the restaurants we eat in or the grocery stores where we buy our food.
 It also has significant ramifications for the food manufacturing industry as well.

 In April and May of last year, over 17,300 cases of Covid-19 infection among factory workers reduced U.S. beef and chicken production by more than one-third in late April.
 This has led to a spur in technological investment from these companies to help automate these processes for the safety of both food and workers.